Haltz01/Pwn2Win2019_Baby-recruiter/README.md

 ```

 ## Write-up
-Firstly, the challenge gave us three files: Dockerfile, index.php e iptables.sh (there was also an setup.sh but it wasn't useful).
+Firstly, the challenge gave us three files: Dockerfile, index.php e iptables.sh (there was also a setup.sh but it wasn't useful).
 By looking at the Dockerfile we noticed that:
 1. It installed a version of prince that might have a vulnerability, such as [this one](https://www.corben.io/XSS-to-XXE-in-Prince/), but we were wrong.
 It didn't;
 2. The location of the flag (/etc/flag);